 Malaria in Pregnancy

-According to recent reports from the World Health Organization (WHO) and the Institute for Health Metrics and Evaluation (IHME), the number of deaths from malaria has fallen rapidly in recent years.
+According to recent reports from the World Health Organization (WHO) and the Institute for Health Metrics and Evaluation (IHME), the number of deaths from malaria has fallen rapidly in recent years [WHO 2011; Murray et al. 2012].
 Similarly, recent reports from the WHO as well as IHME show dramatic reductions in maternal mortality.
 Despite this encouraging progress, coverage of malaria control efforts among pregnant women remains low.
 Malaria in pregnancy (MiP) continues to be a substantial contributor to maternal mortality and morbidity in malaria-endemic regions.
 MiP also leads to neonatal mortality, low birth weight babies, spontaneous abortion, stillbirth, premature delivery, and other adverse birth outcomes.